 – Reviewing where we have been by periodically asking, “Now, what did you hear me say?”; and,

-– Planning our itinerary by beginning at the end and then working our way forward.
+– Planning our itinerary by starting at the end and then working our way forward.

 Pausing for DOTs along the way:

-DOTs is simply my acronym for a “Definition of Terms”; while the necessity of pausing for them is something that grew out of an experience that I had many years ago.
-You see, when I was in school studying to be an architect, I often found myself frustrated by the lack of consistency among the professors of my design classes.
-That’s because one would define a term in one way while another would define the same term in a completely different way.
+DOTs is simply my acronym for a “Definition of Terms”, something that grew out of an experience that I had many years ago.
+When I was in school studying to be an architect, I often found myself frustrated by the lack of consistency among the professors of my design classes.
+That’s because one would define a term in one way while another would define it in a completely different way.
 Of course, this made for a lot of confusion among the students, especially when it came time for us to apply those terms to our designs.
-Later, when our “show and tell” times would roll around—those times when we had to display and defend our designs to the very same professors—we were never quite sure if the concepts we had incorporated into our work were correct, or if our hard work would ever meet with their approval.
-This, of course, made it all the more difficult for us to defend our work with any degree of confidence or with any semblance of authority.
+Then, when our “show and tell” times would roll around—those times when we had to display and defend our designs to the very same professors—we were never quite sure if the concepts we had incorporated into our work were correct, or if our hard work would ever meet with their approval.
+This, of course, made it all the more difficult for us to defend our work with any degree of confidence or any semblance of authority.

 Reviewing Where We Have Been:

 This is a tip that grew out of another challenging experience, a teaching experience that I had when my husband and I were first married and living in Texas.
-At the time, I was teaching a Sunday school class of young marrieds and, although I was speaking clearly and being careful to define my terms, I was still having trouble getting my points across to those who were in the class.
+At the time, I was teaching a Sunday school class of young marrieds and, although I was speaking clearly and being careful to define my terms, I was still having trouble getting my points across to them.
 At first, I thought it was something I was doing wrong but later, I was relieved to learn that it had nothing to do with me—it was a cultural thing.

 I was made aware of this local phenomenon when a gentleman in our church asked me, “What is the biggest problem you have encountered since moving here?”
-I think he thought that I would consider the answer to that to be the lack of trees in the area (see “Redemption: A Story Told By Trees”), but when I told him that it was the difficulty I was having in communicating with others, he knew exactly what I was talking about; especially when I explained that, after telling someone something, I felt like I needed to hold up a sign saying, “Now, what did you hear me say?”
-You see, one of the cultural quirks of the people in that area was that they would pick up on something halfway through what you were saying, then they would blow that out of proportion and, as a result, completely miss the real message you were trying to convey to them.
+I think he thought that my answer would be the lack of trees in the area (see “Redemption: A Story Told By Trees”), but when I told him it was the difficulty I was having in communicating with others, he knew exactly what I meant–especially when I said that after telling someone something, I felt like I needed to hold up a sign saying, “Now, what did you hear me say?”
+You see, one of the cultural quirks of the people in that area was that they would pick up on something halfway through what you were saying, blow that out of proportion, and then completely miss the real information you were trying to convey to them.
 This man, the vice-president of a large retail organization and someone who had lived all over Texas, told me that this was a problem they had been dealing with in their stores locally, and that it was something they had encountered nowhere else in the state.

 Beginning at the End:

-Be sure to come with your bags packed and your ticket ready to be punched.
-And, if you know someone else who needs to take this journey with us, please be sure to bring them along.
+With these preliminaries now out of the way, we are ready to get our trip through the Word underway.
+So be sure to come with your bags packed and your ticket ready to be punched–and, if you know someone else who would like to take this journey with us, please be sure to bring them along.
 Until then…